 You’ll need to make many decisions as you set up your Aquarium field trip.
 Use this step-by-step field trip planning guide to make sure that you have covered everything.
-For your convenience, we also have a field trip orientation video, a printable Field Trip Checklist (PDF), and an in-depth version of this Field Trip Planning Guide for download (PDF).
+For your convenience, we also have a field trip orientation video and a printable Field Trip Checklist (PDF).

 Making the Case for Your Field Trip

 We can help you tell your community foundation, school administration, principal or parent-teacher organization why an Aquarium field trip would be beneficial for your students.

 It isn’t always easy for teachers to make the case for field trips, including those to the Aquarium.
 We help by: